 Nominations for each officer are held in April during each spring semester of the academic year.
 In the event that an officer is a December graduate, a special election will be held at the beginning of December to replace the absent officer.

 Article IV: Meetings

 The Medical Imaging Club shall conduct monthly meetings, which all members of the club are encouraged to attend.
+See active member requirements.

 Article V: Fundraising